Boreas618/boreas618.github.io/papers/TreeSLS.md

 **Checkpointing VM Space and Page Tables**: the VM space consists of a list of virtual memory regions.
 We backup the virtual memory regions.
 The page tables are stored in DRAM and are dropped in case of failures.
 On recovery, we leverage the virtual memory regions to reconstruct the page table.

-**Checkpointing Physical Memory Objects**: TreeSLS duplicates the radix tree to the backup capability tree to checkpoint a PMO.
-The pages are marked read-only initially.
+**Checkpointing Physical Memory Objects (Important)**: TreeSLS duplicates the radix tree to the backup capability tree to checkpoint a PMO.
+The pages (on NVM, which are used as runtime memory.
+Pages on DRAM have some other mechanisms) are marked read-only initially.
 Once the page is modified, the page fault handler **duplicates the page** (on NVM) and updates the pointer in the backup radix tree.
-Therefore, we only keep one checkpoint of the modified on NVM, which saves the memory.
+Therefore, we only keep one checkpoint of the modified page on NVM, which saves the memory.

 **Methods to Copy Pages**:

 * **Stop-and-copy**: copy all the modified pages to the backup in the stop-the-world checkpointing.
 * **Copy-on-write**: during the checkpointing time, not to copy the page to backup.
 Only mark the page to be read-only; When the page is gonna to be modified, the page fault handler copies the page to backup.

-**Mechanism: Hybrid Copy**
+**Mechanism: Hybrid Copy (Most Value Idea)**

 TreeSLS checkpoints these hot pages on DRAM with **stop-and-copy** and the rest pages on NVM with **copy-on-write**.

-> My thought is that if we only use copy-on-write, which means that the pages on the DRAM are set to read-only and postpone the copy back to the next page fault, this suggests that if a failure happens between the previous checkpointing and the next page fault handler, the data on DRAM are lost.
-However, this could be avoided if we use stop-and-copy.
-On the other hand, the copy-on-write method does make sense on NVM.
+**My Thoughts**: I believe the initial idea here is to employ **copy-on-write** in both scenarios.
+However, relying solely on copy-on-write, which entails setting DRAM pages to read-only and delaying the copy back until the next page fault, implies a risk.
+If a failure occurs between the previous checkpoint and the actual page fault handler, the data on DRAM might be lost.
+Nonetheless, this risk can be mitigated by using stop-and-copy.
+Also, the cost for handling page faults is relatively too high.
+Essentially, **stop-and-copy** acts as an optimization to **copy-on-write** in the context of DRAM.
+Conversely, the copy-on-write approach is quite effective for NVM.
+Since NVM is non-volatile, it doesn't face data loss issues.
+Thus, employing **copy-on-write** in NVM circumvents the significant overhead associated with **stop-and-copy** for all pages.

 **Mechanism: Versioning using Radix tree**